pyladies/pyladies-kit/docs/organizer/difficult/responding.md

 You are of course welcome and invited to request help from the global PyLadies organization.
 We are here for resources, advice, or just to talk to.

 The global organization is also responsible for complaints of local organizers.
-If you received or witnessed unwanted behavior in any way that breaks our {doc}`../../coc` by another organizer, please do not hesitate to contact us.
+If you received or witnessed unwanted behavior in any way that breaks our {ref}`coc` by another organizer, please do not hesitate to contact us.
 You may report any violations via [our global report form], or contact us at [coc@pyladies.com].

-The following people maintain any {doc}`../../coc` reports:
+The following people maintain any {ref}`coc` reports:

 - Esther Nam ([la@pyladies.com])
 - Lynn Root ([sf@pyladies.com])